-2.0 company profile
+2.0 Company Profile

 Grupo Aeroportuario del Sureste, S.A.B. de C.V. operates a group of nine airports in the southeast region of Mexico under the brand name ASUR.
 These airports are located in the cities of Cancún, Cozumel, Huatulco, Mérida, Minatitlán, Oaxaca, Tapachula, Veracruz and Villahermosa.
 The company's headquarters are located in Mexico City.
-In February of 2013, the concession for the operation of Luis Muñoz Marín International Airport in San Juan, Puerto Rico, was granted to Aerostar Airport Holdings, LLC, a company in which ASUR holds a 60% stake.
-Between October 2017 and May 2018, ASUR acquired 100% of the shares in Airplan, S.A., the company that holds the concessions to operate a group of six airports in Colombia, located in Rionegro, Medellín, Montería, Carepa, Quibdo, and Corozal.
+The concession for the operation of Luis Muñoz Marín International Airport in San Juan, Puerto Rico, is held by Aerostar Airport Holdings, LLC, a company in which ASUR holds a 60% stake.
+ASUR also owns 100% of the shares in Airplan, S.A., the company that holds the concessions to operate a group of six airports in Colombia, located in Rionegro, Medellín, Montería, Carepa, Quibdo, and Corozal.
 These are the only operations outside of Mexico in which ASUR currently has an interest.